Get Cozy at These Talbot County Eateries

 403 S. Talbot Street | (410) 745-9111

 From the moment you step onto the front porch that leads into Bistro St. Michaels, a restaurant housed within a pretty Victorian, you immediately sense this is that kind of place, a decidedly romantic spot.
-Chef/owner Doug Stewart delivers Plenty of French classics like steak frites and coq au vin done right.
+Chef/owner Doug Stewart delivers plenty of French classics like steak frites and coq au vin done right.
 A fun way to experience the best of the atmosphere is to take a seat at the chef’s counter, overlooking the open kitchen.
 Order a cheese board loaded with locally made selections from a farm just down the street and you’ve got date night nailed.
 HINT: Ask for one of their cozy booths.

 Inn at Perry Cabin